How Professional Services Firms Are Cutting Proposal Time by 60–75% With AI

 Cost: $49/user/month (Team plan)

 Proposify combines proposal design, AI content suggestions, e-signature, and analytics.
-The analytics layer is a genuine differentiator: Proposify tracks how prospects engage with your proposals — which sections they read, how long they spend on pricing, where they drop off.
+The analytics layer is a genuine differentiator: it tracks how prospects engage with your proposals — which sections they read, how long they spend on pricing, where they drop off.
 That behavioral data improves both your AI content suggestions and your sales follow-up strategy.
+Who it's for: Agencies and creative or marketing consultancies where proposal design is part of the pitch.

 Beautiful.ai / Pitch — Best for AI Pitch Decks